-Employees are eligible to carry over accrued but unused Earned Sick and Safe time into the following year, but the total balance of Earned Sick and Safe Leave hours shall not exceed 80 hours.
+Employees are not eligible to carry over accrued but unused Earned Sick and Safe time into the following year., but the total balance of Earned Sick and Safe Leave hours shall not exceed 80 hours.
+ESST hours will be paid out to the employee at the end of each year.